uwcart/mapstudy/doc/API.md

 			"type": -"choropleth"- -"proportional symbol"- -"dot"- -"isarithmic"- -"heat"-

 The [thematic map type](https://en.wikipedia.org/wiki/Thematic_map).
 Required.
-Note that only a data layer with a `proportional symbol`, `isarithmic`, or `heat` technique type can use point feature data.
+Note that only a data layer with a `proportional symbol`, `isarithmic`, or `heat` technique type can use point feature data, but all technique types can use polygon data.
 The `retrieve` and `search` interactions are not available for `heat` map layers, and `search` is not available for `isarithmic` layers.

 #### map.dataLayers[i].techniques[i].classification

 			"classification": -"quantile"- -"equal interval"- -"natural breaks"- -"unclassed"-

 The classification technique for a choropleth or proportional symbol map.
 Which techique is chosen determines how the data values of the `expressedAttribute` are grouped for display on the map.
-Required for `choropleth` and `proportional symbol` types, optional for `isarithmic` type, and unavailable for `dot` type.
+Required for `choropleth` and `proportional symbol` types, and unavailable for `isarithmic`, `heat`, and `dot` type.

 A `quantile` classification groups the data into classes with an equal *number of* data values in each class.
 This works best when you want to create a map with the same number of features in each class but don't care about how wide the class ranges are.